CartoDB/dataservices-api/doc/demographic_functions.md

 # Demographic Functions

 The Demographic Snapshot enables you to collect demographic reports around a point location.
 For example, you can take the coordinates of a coffee shop and find the average population characteristics, such as total population, educational attainment, housing and income information around that location.
-You can use raw street addresses by combining the Demographic Snapshot with CartoDB's geocoding features.
-If you need help creating coordinates from addresses, see the [Geocoding Functions](/cartodb-platform/dataservices-api/geocoding-functions/) documentation.
+You can use raw street addresses by combining the Demographic Snapshot with Carto's geocoding features.
+If you need help creating coordinates from addresses, see the [Geocoding Functions](/carto-engine/dataservices-api/geocoding-functions/) documentation.

 _**Note:** The Demographic Snapshot functions are only available for the United States._